 The first gnome in its modern statuette form was Papa Krasnal who was placed in 2001 on the corner of ul. Świdnicka and ul.
 Kazimierza Wielkiego, near the subway where Orange Alternative demonstrations often took place.
 Commissioned by Agora (the publisher of newspaper Gazeta Wyborcza) to celebrate the history of the Orange Alternative, Papa Krasnal remains the largest of his progeny.
 Things really took off in 2005, however, when local artist Tomasz Moczek - a graduate of the Wrocław Academy of Fine Arts – was commissioned by Wrocław City Council to create five more gnomes.
 The little devils proved so popular that envious local businesses quickly got in on the game by contracting other local artists to produce more, and in almost no time at all gnomes had proliferated around Wrocław to the point that they now constitute a veritable ‘sub-population’ of the city.
 The little buggers are currently rumoured to be running rampant to the score of over 300(!), making it literally impossible for us to try and keep track of them, or for visitors to try to find all of them on their own.
 Seeing how many gnomes you can spot while you're in Wrocław, however, is an incredibly fun alternative to traditional sightseeing, and a great way to keep the kids involved while tramping around town.
-To help you out we've included 25 of our favourite gnomes on our website, with the exact address and GPS coordinates of their location; head to iyp.me/wroclawgnomes to easily find some of the city's most popular gnomes on your smartphone.
+To help you out we've GPSed 25 of our favourite gnomes below, so you can use your smartphone to find them while you're out and about.